-Schedule a time to speak with us or call us directly at 610-807-9221.
+Schedule a time to speak with us, email us at privateevents@iirp.edu, or call us directly at 610-807-9221.

 For individuals and small groups interested in professional development with a diversity of participants, please visit our website to learn about our public event offerings.